 Exfoliates the skin: aloe contains various enzymes – such as amylase, bradykinase and alkaline phosphatase – that naturally exfoliate the skin, helping to reveal healthier and smoother skin.
 In addition, aloe contains amino acids that soften the skin, further helping to improve the overall appearance of skin.

 Helpful for acne and acne scars: aloe vera is a natural source of salicylic acid, an anti-inflammatory and antibacterial ingredient that is used in many popular acne remedies (source).
 In addition, the exfoliating enzymes in aloe help to support skin renewal, which can also help scars.
 Furthermore, aloe has anti-inflammatory properties which can be beneficial for preventing acne flare-ups.

 Protects against sun damage: applying aloe to the skin triggers the release of an antioxidant protein called metallothionein.
 This antioxidant scavenges free radicals and plays a role in preventing UV-related damage to the skin.

 Improves Wound Healing: some studies show that patients with burn wounds who were treated with aloe recovered faster than those who were treated with 1% silver sulfadiazine (an antibiotic cream that is used for wounds).
 In addition, aloe has been shown to speed up the re-epithelialization process, which results in the regeneration of the epidermis (the outer layer of skin).

 Loaded with nutrients: Aloe contains about 75 different components, including:

 - Zinc (natural astringent that helps to tighten pores).

-- Vitamins A, C and E which have antioxidant and skin renewal properties.
+- Vitamins A (in the form of beta-carotene), C and E which all have antioxidant properties and support skin renewal.